 Laura advocated using a suite of policy options, from public education through celebrity endorsement to the use of public planning and public procurement to make plant-based foods more visible and more readily available.
 She underlined the fact that consumers do not yet make decisions about what they eat based on climate change – making it important to emphasise the co-benefits of dietary change (such as improvements to individual health and a reduction in the costs of public health care).
 She also suggested introducing consumption-based emissions reporting, which would ensure governments are held accountable for the impacts of consumption patterns in their country (e.g. effects of land use change to supply global livestock feed).

 Concerns were voiced about the risk of ‘less meat’ messaging leading to people switching to products which may have other significant environmental impacts.
 The benefits of grass-fed ruminants, in arable rotations are very different to pigs and poultry or intensive ruminants fed on grain.
-Laura pointed out that the research did not advocate meat from any particular species, and agreed that intensive pig and poultry production brings with it significant environmental, health and social concerns such as heavy dependence on grain- and soy-based feed, overuse of antibiotics also critical to human health, and often poor animal welfare. .
+Laura pointed out that the research did not advocate meat from any particular species, and agreed that intensive pig and poultry production brings with it significant environmental, health and social concerns such as heavy dependence on grain- and soy-based feed, overuse of antibiotics also critical to human health, and often poor animal welfare.
+One area of agreement seemed to be that advocacy should focus on reducing meat or dairy from grain-fed ruminants.

 Price intervention